 1. Institution’s Alumni Office

-This alumni association is established, run and driven by the institution’s alumni office.
-This type of alumni associations are primarily aligned with the goals and objectives of the institution.
-These associations strive for institutional advancement by regularly engaging alumni through various activities.
-On the institution’s behalf, the association conducts regular reunions/homecomings to ensure the alumni are in touch with the alma mater.
-Institution-established associations also mobilize alumni to establish location-specific alumni communities called chapters and drive engagement through it.
+This type of alumni association is established, run, and driven by the institution’s alumni office.
+It is primarily aligned with the goals and objectives of the institution — striving for institutional advancement by regularly engaging alumni through various activities.
+On the institution’s behalf, the association conducts reunions and homecomings to keep alumni connected with their alma mater, and mobilises alumni to establish location-specific communities called chapters.

 Structure

-This type of alumni association has the faculty and the alumni as its management.
-The alumni office takes care of all the activities.
-The institution’s faculty act as designated points of contacts for each department.
+This association is managed by faculty and alumni, with the alumni office overseeing all activities.
+Faculty serve as designated points of contact for each department.
 The structure is as follows:

 Alumni Office

-This is the managing body of the alumni association.
-It is a small committee consisting of the Dean/Director of Alumni Affairs, who oversees the association’s essential activities and manages key relationships and official communication.
-The Assistant Alumni Coordinator helps the dean execute the institute’s vision and coordinate programs.
-The Office Assistant handles administrative tasks and oversees the association’s day-to-day operations.
+The managing body of the association.
+A small committee consisting of the Dean/Director of Alumni Affairs — who oversees essential activities and manages key relationships and official communication — supported by an Assistant Alumni Coordinator and an Office Assistant who handles day-to-day administrative tasks.

 Faculty Coordinators

-This body’s primary purpose is to ensure proper communication between the alumni office and the institution’s various departments.
-Various HoDs are roped in as POCs for respective branches to provide department-specific input to the association.
+Ensures proper communication between the alumni office and the institution’s various departments.
+Heads of Departments (HoDs) serve as POCs for respective branches, providing department-specific input to the association.

 2. Independent (Registered) Alumni Association

-As the name suggests, these alumni associations are established, run and managed by the alumni of an institution.
-These independent and registered alumni associations have their own goals, objectives and agendas.
-Institutions are only nominally associated with these organizations, and often, the funds raised and donations received are used for the benefit of the alumni.
+As the name suggests, these associations are established, run, and managed entirely by alumni.
+They have their own goals, objectives, and agendas — with the institution only nominally associated.
+Funds raised and donations received are typically used for the benefit of alumni.
+Some associations do collaborate with the alma mater when needed, though events and reunions are largely organised independently.

 Structure